drewipsonhq/churnzero-api-wrapper/README.md

 ## Usage

-To use the ChurnZero Python API Wrapper, you need to import the `ChurnZeroClient` class from the package:
+To use the ChurnZero Python API Wrapper, you need to import the `HTTPClient` class from the package:

 ```python
 from churnzero_api_wrapper import HTTPClient